 SHC has access to a range of trusted external therapists including physiotherapists, speech and language therapists, occupational therapists and expert advice is available on any aspect of an individual's care, recreational pursuits or environment.
-Wisteria Lodge also has access to a variety of complementary therapies including aromatherapy, reflexology, music and drama support.
+Wisteria Lodge also has access to a variety of complementary therapies including aromatherapy, reflexology, music and entertainment.

 Wisteria Lodge has the benefit of an Activities Co-ordinator, who devises and carries out personalised activity plans, alongside the individual's key worker.

-The many activities include alternative complementary therapies, dance and movement, music, arts and crafts, cooking, hydrotherapy, swimming and riding for the disabled.
+The many activities include alternative complementary therapies, music, arts and crafts, cooking, hydrotherapy, swimming and horse and carriage riding for the disabled.

 The people we support benefit from the use of their own specially adapted vehicles for outings and sporting activities.

 Participation in further education and leisure activities at local colleges and outreach facilities are available to all.
 Every effort is made to enable people to keep in touch with relatives and friends.
 Advocacy and volunteer befriending schemes are encouraged.

 All staff undertake an induction programme when joining SHC.
 In addition, a system of supervision and support for care staff enables them to gain experience and increase their skills.

 Extensive in-house training is provided by the SHC Training Academy and QCF courses are undertaken in conjunction with the local colleges.